fofsinx/OtterAI/README.md

 ![Skip Code Review](/static/skip-code-review.png)

-Dr. OtterAI can automatically skip reviews based on certain patterns in your PR title or description.
+✨ CoriAI can automatically skip reviews based on certain patterns in your PR title or description.
 Here's how to use it:

 #### 🎯 Skip Patterns
 You can use any of these patterns (case-insensitive):